rahmantanzim/job-app-with-react-and-axios/README.md

 # An App that fetch job listings

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was learned from the youtube channel named 'Web Dev Simplified'

 ## Tools